 The world faces enormous challenges: climate change, resource depletion, war, violations of human rights and steady population growth, just to name a few.
 All of this can make it difficult to be optimistic about the future.
 If everyone consumed as much every day as we do in Germany, we would have already used up all of our available energy, food and raw materials in early May.
-Currently, every German produces an average of roughly 10 tonnes of CO_2 a year.
-We need to reduce this figure to around 1 tonne if we want to achieve the 1.5-degree target.
+Currently, every German produces an average of roughly 10 tonnes of CO2 a year.
+We need to reduce this figure to around 1 tonne if we want to achieve the 1.5 degree target.

 What can we do?
 At the fischer group of companies, we created a foundation for our work on sustainability many decades ago.
-In 2023, we celebrated our 75th company anniversary.
 Since our foundation in 1948, treating our resources and the environment with care has been our second nature.
 For example, we began recycling plastic waste from production in 1953.
 Even back then, our company was thinking in terms of a circular economy.
 We are also pioneers when it comes to corporate social responsibility - something that has always been normal for us and is a key part of our DNA.
 This sustainability report describes how we have developed over the years.

 We have professionalised processes over time.
 Our sustainability strategy has a name: TIGER.
-The initials in TIGER stand for the five areas of "Technology", "Innovation", "Globalisation", "Ecology" and "Responsibility", while the name itself stands for speed and competitiveness - even in difficult times.
+The TIGER embodies speed and therefore competitiveness - even in difficult times.
+It also stands for the five areas: "Technology", "Innovation", "Globalisation", "Ecology" and "Responsibility".
 We make these concepts an integral part of our daily work and base them on the targets as defined by the Sustainable Development Goals, or SDGs.
-At our company, TIGER stands for sustainable corporate action that connects climate protection with economic success.
-With this approach, we are reconciling longterm economic success with ecological responsibility and social justice.
+At our company, TIGER stands for sustainable corporate action that connects climate change mitigation with economic success.
+With this approach, we are reconciling long-term economic success with ecological responsibility and social justice.

 This means that motivated, well-trained employees generate innovative products with the help of optimised, efficient processes.
 We pay attention to protecting resources and the environment in manufacturing, which, in turn, helps keep our customers satisfied.
 In this way, we generate the profit we need for our successful development and to secure the future of our company.
-Being able to retain and keep creating jobs in the future is a key part of our strategy.
+Being able to retain and keep creating jobs into the future is a key part of our strategy.

 We are aware of our social responsibility.
 Active environmental management helps ensure our environment remains intact for future generations, which is why it has been a fixed part of our mission for many years.
-Because we believe that the only way we can overcome the many global challenges we face in the context of sustainability is by working together, we share our knowledge with others through our Sustainability Campus.
+Because we believe that the only way we can overcome the many global challenges we face in the context of sustainability is by working together, we share our knowledge with others through our fischer Sustainability Campus.
 With this project, we want to show that sustainability can be fun and motivational.